Wood Fired Pizza Oven

 - Some people want the ambiance of wood fired cooking, but in a much simpler production environment.
 They choose to use gas as the primary fuel source and only use wood to lend flavor and a dash of authenticity.

 - People that do a lot of bread baking before pizza will use gas assist in the morning to cook at lower temperatures, freeing staff up to focus on other things.
 Once the bread is done, they will add wood and bring the oven all the way up to temperature for VPN style pizza.

 - It is easier to control temperature with gas.
 If you overheat your pizza oven with wood, it takes a long time to get it back down.

 Do gas pizza ovens perform differently thermally than brick ovens?

-Wood fired pizza ovens reach heat in three ways: refraction of flame from fire, thermal re-distribution and heat from a hot coal base.
-Forno Bravo gas pizza ovens are designed to replicate the effect of a wood-fired pizza oven.
-Angle of the flame is similar to a wood fired pizza oven providing the same refraction angle.
-Thermal re-distribution is a natural phenomena and not much different whether gas or wood.
+Wood fired pizza ovens reach heat in three ways: refraction of flame from fire, thermal re-distribution, and heat from a hot coal base.
+Forno Bravo gas pizza ovens are designed to replicate the effect of a wood fired pizza oven.
+The angle of the flame is similar to a wood fired pizza oven, providing the same refraction angle.
+Thermal re-distribution is a natural phenomenon, and not much different whether it is from gas or wood.

 Can a gas pizza oven be used with wood at the same time?

 Yes, Forno Bravo gas pizza ovens are designed to be “gas assist” meaning you can cook with wood and use gas to stabilize temperatures.
 When used in concert with wood, gas pizza ovens are more efficient than single fuel source ovens.
 This is because gas is 600+ degrees at the dome as soon as you turn it on, while wood has to increase as it burns.